froala/nova-froala-field/README.md

 |--------------------------------------------------------------------------
 |
 | These are the optimizers that will be used by default.
-| You could setup custom parameters for each optimizer.
+| You can setup custom parameters for each optimizer.
 |
 */